Blazor-University/blazor-university-com/source/blazor-university-com/input/pages/components/component-lifecycles/index.md

 **Note**: When the component is a `@page`, and our Blazor app navigates to a new URL that renders the same page, Blazor will reuse the current object instance for that page.
-Because the object is the same instance, Blazor does not call `IDisposable.Dispose` on the object, nor does it execute its `OnInitialized` method again.
+Because the object is the same instance, Blazor does not call `IDisposable.Dispose` on the object, or does it execute its `OnInitialized` method again.

 ## OnParametersSet / OnParametersSetAsync